Interview with Caspar van der Poel - social media day June 30

 Posted on 27/10/2023 in Current Affairs

-It's that time of the year again this weekend; winter time starts.
-The clock goes back one hour, so technically you get an extra hour of sleep.
-Unfortunately, it doesn't always work out that way, because not only do your watch and clock get adjusted, but your internal clock needs some adjustment too.
+It's that time of year again this weekend; daylight saving time ends.
+The clock goes back an hour, so technically you get an extra hour of sleep as a gift.
+Unfortunately, it doesn't always work out that way because not only do your watch and clock get adjusted, but your internal clock also needs some adjustment.

-When daylight saving time has just started and the clock indicates that it's bedtime, we don't feel that way in the first few days.
-And in the morning we wake up too early because our internal clock is still on summer time.
-Soon we notice the effect of too little sleep.
-When the alarm goes off, we actually want to stay in bed a little longer.
+When daylight saving time has just started and the clock indicates bedtime, we don't feel that way in the first few days.
+And in the morning, we wake up too early because our internal clock is still set to summer time.
+Soon enough, we notice the effects of lack of sleep.
+When the alarm goes off, we actually want to stay in bed a bit longer.

 Tips

 That one-hour time difference can take some getting used to.
-Fortunately, there are practical things you can do to adjust to the new rhythm more quickly.
+Luckily, there are practical things you can do to adjust to the new rhythm more quickly.

-The tips below are suitable for children and adults.
+The following tips are suitable for children and adults.

 Consistency

-Keep a consistent day and night rhythm.
-So try to stick to the same times as much as possible to wake up and go to sleep.
+Maintain consistency in your day and night rhythm.
+So try to stick to the same times to wake up and go to sleep as much as possible.

 Nutrition

 Regularly massaging acupuncture points can also help you adjust to changing the clock.
-It can also be applied for jet lag.
+It can also be applied to combat jet lag.

 Here you can read which points you can massage.